gabrieljsilva/austromiautas/README.md

 In the directory "src/app/emails" we have a module aimed at processing and sending emails.
 We use a library called "EJS" for rendering models and a library called "Nodemailer" to dispatch them to recipients.

 ## Open API
-[Open API](https://www.openapis.org/), also known as Swagger is a specification for Rest / full APIs.
+[Open API](https://www.openapis.org/), also known as Swagger is a specification for Rest/full APIs.
 Nestjs has a [module](https://docs.nestjs.com/openapi/introduction) focused on the Open API.
 The entire API specification must be generated through this module.

-We can access the specification through the following endpoint: "/ api_v1".
+We can access the specification through the following endpoint: "/api_v1".
 It is important to note that all endpoints, as well as their DTOs, must be well documented.

 # Standards
 All projects need to follow a standard to maintain the quality of the software, thus facilitating that other programmers can work on the same project without so many difficulties.
 In this project, some standards should also be followed.